wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/kapacitor_loopback_node.md

 NOTE: It is possible to create infinite loops using this node.
-Take care to ensure you do not chain tasks together creating a loop.
+Take care to ensure that tasks are not chained together creating a loop.

 Available Statistics: